barkingiguana/barkingiguana.github.com/verification.md

 Verifying that I've written what you're reading are the same thing is pretty easy.

-For each article you'd like to verify:

-## Obtain the source for the article

-I keep this [entire blog in GitHub].
-Each post is stored in `_posts/`, and this page is `verification.md`.
-Save that file to your computer.
-Read it and check that it says what you previously read online.

-## Obtain the signature for the article

-In the same directory as the article source there will be a file with the same name and `.asc` at the end.
-This is the ASCII armoured detatched signature for that file.
-Save that to your computer also.

-## Verify the article using the signature

-Once you have both files you can do this pretty easily at the command line.

-{% highlight bash %}
-gpg --verify verification.md.asc verification.md
-{% endhighlight %}
+For each article you'd like to verify, there's a section at the bottom of the page that will show you how to download the article source and the signature for that article, and how to verify the signature using [GnuPG].

 Success looks something like the below - note the `good signature` line, this shows that what I've written hasn't been changed since I signed it.
+Check that the content is signed by me, and if you're in any doubt email me to check.

 {% highlight text %}
 gpg: Signature made Wed  4 Mar 11:11:28 2015 GMT